jobrunr/website/content/en/documentation/configuration/spring/_index.md

 ```
 __What happens here:__
 - a `BackgroundJobServer` bean is created using a `StorageProvider` and a `JobActivator`.
 This bean is responsible for the processing of all the background jobs.
-- the `JobRunrDashboardWebServer` which visualizes the processing of all jobs and consumes the `StorageProvider` and `JsonMapper`
+- the `JobRunrDashboardWebServer` bean is defined which visualizes the processing of all jobs and consumes the `StorageProvider` and `JsonMapper`
 - the `JobActivator` is defined and uses the Spring application context to find the correct bean on which to call the background job method.
 - the `JobScheduler` bean is defined which allows to enqueue jobs.
 By adding the `JobScheduler` also to the `BackgroundJob` class, the static methods on `BackgroundJob` can be called directly and there is no need to inject the `JobScheduler` in classes where background jobs are enqueued - this is off course a matter of taste.
 - a `StorageProvider` bean is created using a `DataSource` and a `JobMapper`